-- Nano-Phase Materials.
-A new emphasis in material science 98. centres on the nanometer (10-9 metre) size regime, which is intermediate between the well-studied macroscopic and atomic size regimes.
+94. Nano-Phase Materials.
+A new emphasis in material science centres on the nanometer $(10^{-9} \text{ metre})$ size regime, which is intermediate between the well-studied macroscopic and atomic size regimes.
 The understanding of structural and compositional features in the nanometer size range will facilitate the control of the magnetic, electrical, and optical properties of materials.
-Nano-phase or nano material is an area of prime importance for future naval applications, especially with the expected conversion of most ships to integrated electric power and propulsion systems.
+Nano-phase or nano material is an area of prime importance for future Naval applications, especially with the expected conversion of most ships to integrated electric power and propulsion systems.
 Magnetic nano-materials may offer dramatically improved performance for magnetic-storage applications.
 The enhanced strength of nano-phase coatings and the potential for improved mechanical behaviour of consolidated nanocrystalline has obvious applications in the area of structural materials.
 One important example is the super-plasticity of nano-crystalline materials, a property appropriate for missile nose cones and armour.
-Nano-phase materials could be combined with nano-scale electronics to produce a new class of sensors able to achieve ultra-high-speed and low-power dissipation. - 99.
-The capacity to carry out high-resolution lithography capable of manufacturing devices with critical dimensions on the order of a nanometre is required before nano-phase materials technology can become practical for naval applications.
+Nano-phase materials could be combined with nano-scale electronics to produce a new class of sensors able to achieve ultra-high-speed and low-power dissipation.

+95. The capacity to carry out high-resolution lithography capable of manufacturing devices with critical dimensions on the order of a nanometer is required before nano-phase materials technology can become practical for Naval applications.
 Other related technologies that will require further development before nano-phase materials can be widely deployed include plasma-etch technologies and interconnects for quantum electronics.
-In photonic systems, nano-phase structures will enable the development of nonlinear optical systems or possibly smart nano-sensors that are optically interconnected to form a highly capable meta-sensor. - 100.
-Structural Materials.
-Structural materials are widely used in naval systems, and some applications, such as engine components and ship structures that are exposed to salt water, are quite demanding.
-The future trend in the development of new structural materials will be to integrate functionality into the structure.
-An example of this type of integration would be the development of a submarine hull that contains embedded MEMS devices to maintain laminar flow around the hull and embedded networked conformal sensor arrays for both acoustic (sonar) and non-acoustic sensing.
-Improved strength and stiffness are always desirable in structural materials, and such improvements may become available through the engineering of covalently bonded materials or, alternatively, though the use of thin lamellar structures that combine high strength and high modulus with a designed-in anisotropy to fit the specific application.
+In photonic systems, nano-phase structures will enable the development of nonlinear optical systems or possibly smart nano-sensors that are optically interconnected to form a highly capable meta-sensor.

-101. High-temperature Structural Materials and Coatings.
+96. High-temperature Structural Materials and Coatings.
 High-temperature materials and coatings, include metal composites, ceramic-metal composites, inter-metallic alloys, and carbon-carbon composites.
 They are amenable to low-cost synthesis through the application of computational materials design and useful in a number of applications including aircraft engine components.
 Metal-matrix composites will meet most of the requirements for materials that can withstand temperatures up to 500° C. Oxide materials, such as the yttrium aluminium oxides are needed for systems, which require components to withstand 1,000 to 2,000° C. Metallic and ceramic surface coatings are currently used to improve the performance, prolong the service life and reduce maintenance of advanced turbine materials.
 Protective coatings used in aircraft, marine, and power generation turbines to increase operating temperatures extend component life by providing protection from high-temperature oxidation and high-temperature corrosion.
-Advances in ceramic coatings will be required for future naval systems.
+Advances in ceramic coatings will be required for future Naval systems.
 In the temperature range of 1,500 to 2,100°C, materials such as silicon carbide, silicon nitride, and other systems are able to limit oxidation will be needed.
 Microwave and laser processing technologies have to be developed for these difficult-to-shape materials.
 For systems above 2,000°C, carbon-carbon composites, diamond-like coatings, synthetic-diamond thick films, and carbides such as boron tetra-carbides and titanium carbides will be needed.

-102. Processing and Synthesis of High Temperature Structural Materials.
+97. Processing and Synthesis of High Temperature Structural Materials.
 Technologies that may enable the manufacture of high-temperature structural materials are rapid solidification (splat cooling) and electron-beam evaporation.
 These techniques will allow the development of lamellar composition and functionally graded materials.
 Methods of processing of fibre with a polymer matrix that combine joining processes with material synthesis will be needed.
 Research into development of polymer driving bands for ammunition is underway at IIT, Delhi.
 Development of novel polymers for more defence applications is needed, especially in lighter, fire resistant ammunition packaging.